 Wondering how to create a health insurance app, it’s worth paying attention to the Aetna Health app.
 This product jumps out due to its wealth of health insurance plans.
 The service offers various types, including dental, pharmaceutical, and behavioral.
 There are around 39 million customers in the U.S. using this app, and they get a customized experience and a set of exciting features, like:

 - Plan and claims administration (including sorting and payment)

 - Plans and insurance coverage data monitoring

 - Insurance ID–cards access whenever required

 Cigna is a US-based marine insurance company.
-In 2021, its annual revenue$175 billion.
+In 2021, its annual revenue reached $175 billion.
 The myCigna app is one of five successful mobile solutions the enterprise has built to address various healthcare needs.
 The apps enable handling information on the go and seeking medical insurance providers in a specific area.